 In 2015, the company recieved two former Holland America liners, Statendam had become Pacific Eden and Ryndam the Pacific Aria, but those ships have a totally different style and even their hulls were not repainted, so that the livery of P&O Australia became a bunch of different colours and funnellogo's.
 Although growing with larger and more ships, the company is the only one within Carnival's portfolio that is not immidiately recognizable with one distict style and look.

 In 2016, it was announced that the second Dawn Princess, built in 1997, was moving over to the fleet in early 2017, replacing Pacific Pearl that had been sold to CMV Cruises as Columbus.
 But more exciting was the news that a 133.500-ton ship was going to be built for P&O Australia for service from 2019 onwards.
 Seemingly, the time was finally ripe to have a new ship in the Australian market as the growing number of ships in the P&O Australia fleet has suggested in the years before.
 But in the end of the same year, this excitement was thrown aside when Carnival stated that this ship was instead transferred to Carnival itself.
-Instead, the 2007-built 113.000-ton Carnival Splendor was moved over to the Australian fleet from 2019 onwards.
-Again a large improvement to the ships already sailing, but also again a disappointment for many Australians who again will not recieve a newly built ship.
+Instead, the 2007-built 113.000-ton Carnival Splendor was now planned to move over to the Australian fleet from 2019 onwards.
+Again a large improvement to the ships already sailing, but also again a disappointment for many Australians who again were not recieving a newly built ship.
+In february of 2018 the sceme was again changed and the announcement was made that the 2001-built Golden Princess of Princess Cruises was going to Australia instead.
 I can imagine how pleased Aussies were when Royal Caribbean assigned their new and splendidly modern 170.000-ton Ovation Of The Seas of 2016 to sail a series of cruises based out of Sydney in addition to its Chinese itineraries.
 Time will tell who of them will have the best cards for the future of Australian cruising.

 Since every P&O liner that was added to the fleet since 1995 have sailed before my camera, the company always has a special place for me.
 Also their history, spanning every aspect of commercial shipping, linertrade and cruising adds to this.
 Of course they were the first company to really advertise cruising and there are so many interesting stories to tell about the old and new ships.
 A few ships that have been sailing or are now sailing for P&O Cruises have been placed under different companies on castlesoftheseas.
 Underneath, I will give links to their pages